PAL*M: Property Attestation for Large Generative Models: Summary

 \section{Summary}

-This work advances ML property attestations by introducing \method: a practical and comprehensive framework capable of spanning diverse hardware environments (e.g., CPU-GPU), large-scale data, and emerging generative models.
+This work advances ML property attestations by introducing \method: a comprehensive framework capable of spanning CPU-GPU environments, large-scale data, and emerging generative models.
 We define how to measure properties of generative models and use \textit{incremental multiset hash} functions to capture properties across dataset operations and training.
-As a result, \method supports deployable accountability for modern AI systems, laying the groundwork for regulators, developers, and verifiers to reason more concretely about the trustworthiness of ML systems. \\
+As a result, \method enables accountability for modern AI systems, laying the groundwork for regulators, developers, and verifiers to concretely reason about an ML systems' trustworthiness.

-\textbf{Acknowledgements.} This work is supported in part by the Government of Ontario, the Natural Sciences and Engineering Research Council of Canada (grant number RGPIN-2020-04744), and the Wallenberg Guest Professor Program.
-The views expressed in the paper are those of the authors and do not reflect the position of the funding agencies.